Page 2 of 2

 In this case things are simple enough not to pose any real problems.

-The best solution is to use a lazy approach to garbage collection and run a file scanner in processor-idle time.
+The best solution is to use a lazy approach to document garbage collection and run a file scanner in processor-idle time.
 This is just a simulated implementation of the spreadsheet algorithm visiting each data cell in turn and computing the result – but in the background.
 Of course as you allocate more and more threads to the process the simulation becomes increasingly parallel.

 The result is not a sophisticated solution but it’s a fairly standard one for distributed systems where the outcome isn’t time critical.
 In this case it doesn’t matter exactly when a document is garbage collected as long as it happens sometime.